drupal/drupal/sites/all/modules/README.txt

 It is safe to organize modules into subdirectories, such as "contrib" for contributed modules, and "custom" for custom modules.
 Note that if you move a module to a subdirectory after it has been enabled, you may need to clear the Drupal cache so that it can be found.
+(Alternatively, you can disable the module before moving it and then re-enable it after the move.)

 In multisite configuration, modules found in this directory are available to all sites.
 Alternatively, the sites/your_site_name/modules directory pattern may